sh1dow3r/ForenWare/README.md

 | **.vmdk** | **Virtual machine storage disk file**     | Will be used for disk analysis            |

 ##  How to get started
+- Make sure you have ansible and python3 installed

 - You will want to the run the script `dependencies.sh`
     - `bash dependencies.sh`